nodejs/node/doc/api/n-api.md

   passed in, the length of the string in bytes and excluding the null terminator is returned in `result`.
 * `[in] bufsize`: Size of the destination buffer.
-When this value is insufficient, the returned string will be truncated and null-terminated.
+When this value is insufficient, the returned string is truncated and null-terminated.
 * `[out] result`: Number of bytes copied into the buffer, excluding the null terminator.